peterthorpe5/genome_assembly_workshop/genome_diagram/multiple_contigs/README.rst

 # first you have to convert the GFF to EMBL.
 This is not straight forward.

-1)  copy this perl script GFF_to_EMBL.pl and the perl module file Seq.pm to the folder with the prokka output is generated. (you can use paths if you are confident enough, so then you can keep it where you want
+1)  copy this perl script ``GFF_to_EMBL.pl`` and the perl module file ``Seq.pm`` to the folder where the prokka output is generated (gene predictions). (you can use paths if you are confident enough, so then you can keep it where you want
 - this is better in the long run!)

-2) convert: (if is complains about a missing module, copy this to where you are working: Seq.pm)
+2) convert: (if is complains about a missing module, copy this file to where you are working: ``Seq.pm``)
+Note: you should not need to alter any files.
+This should just work for you.

+    USAGE:
-    perl ./GFF_to_EMBL.pl genome.fasta prokka.gff > OUT.EMBL
+    ``perl GFF_to_EMBL.pl   genome.fasta   prokka.gff >   OUT.EMBL``

     real example: perl ./GFF_to_EMBL.pl ../scaffolds.fasta PROKKA_10262020.gff > prokka.embl